 While the Beverley Festival of Christmas was widely regarded as a success by visitors and rightly celebrated by its stakeholders and a variety of both interesting and important feedback has been gathered to help support the festival moving forward.

 Our research shows that almost two-thirds of visitors emanated from outside of the East Riding and half from outside of Beverley itself.
-More than two-fifths traveled from Europe (7%) or parts of the UK outside of Hull and Eats Riding (35%) which shows a degree of success in terms of its attraction and the opportunities to increase both attendance and income.
+More than two-fifths traveled from Europe (7%) or parts of the UK outside of Hull and East Riding (35%) which shows a degree of success in terms of its attraction and the opportunities to increase both attendance and income.

 The vast majority visited because of the festival and even more importantly 41% were first time visitors.